signavio/tech-blog/_posts/2017-04-05-sniffy-database-profiler.md

 The list of executed queries combined with the execution count helps to identify anti-patterns like the N+1 Query Problem, where you have a high execution count but a low number of returned rows per statement.
 The anti-pattern of loading several rows by ID in a loop can be replaced with one query with an `in` statement in the `where` clause taking multiple parameters.

-Look at this simplified example where we want to get 10 rows in our result set.
+Consider a simplified example where we want to get 10 rows in our result set.
-The latency to the database server is 1 ms. This time is added to each SQL statement to create a connection between the application server and the database.
+The latency to the database server is 1 ms.
+This time is added to each SQL statement to create a connection between the application server and the database.
 The actual SQL query to find one row by ID needs 2 ms to get the result.
-This makes 30 ms (10 * 1 + 10 * 2) to get the complete result set of 10 rows for the row based query in a loop.
+This makes _10 × 1 ms + 10 × 2 ms = 30 ms_ to get the complete result set of 10 rows for the row-based query in a loop.

-The `in` based query in our example needs also 2 ms for each returned row.
+The `in`-based query in our example needs also 2 ms for each returned row.
-This makes 21 ms (1 * 1 + 1 * (10 * 2)) for the complete result set of the `in` based query.
+This makes _1 ms + 10 × 2 ms = 21 ms_ for the complete result set of the `in`-based query.
 The latency is only applied once as all rows are returned by one query.
-The `in` based query needs 70% of the time compared to the time that the row based queries would need.
+The `in`-based query needs 70 per cent of the time compared to the time that the row-based queries would need.

 If we scale the example to expect 100 rows you you get a feeling where this is going to in production.
-The row based queries needs 300 ms ( 100 * 1 + 100 * 2) to get the complete result set where the `in` based query only needs 101 ms (1 * 1 + 1 * (10 * 2)).
+The row-based queries needs _100 × 1 ms + 100 × 2 ms = 300 ms_ to get the complete result set where the `in`-based query only needs _1 ms + 10 × 2 ms = 21 ms_.
-The `in` based query now only needs 34% of the time that the row based query would need.
+The `in`-based query now only needs 7 per cent of the time that the row-based query would need.
-In reality the execution time for the `in` based query would normally not grow linear to the number of requested IDs.
+In reality the execution time for the `in`-based query would normally not grow linearly with the number of requested IDs.
-Because the sql server can optimize the query and profit from an index the execution time would be even better than in our example.
+Because the SQL server can optimize the query and profit from an index the execution time would be even better than in our example.

 The second query in the picture is executed thirteen times and the `where` clause is restricted by one ID.
 It should be replaced with an `in` statement.

 ## Using Sniffy in your own application